smhurf/lewagon_challenges/07-Data-Engineering/01-Code-as-a-Product/02-Package-installation/README.md

     └── lib_test.py
 ```

-Install package and start using your new function from anywhere you want:
+Install package and start using your new function from anywhere you want (you need to be located inside the `mlproject` directory):
 ```bash
 make install
 ```